 VII.
 Punctuation, dates and numbers

 - Punctuation marks directly follow the word preceding them; no space should be inserted before any punctuation mark.
+We use the Oxford (serial) comma.

 - Dates are given in day-month-year style: 27 July 1997.
 When referring to decades, use “the 1990s” rather than “the 1990’s” (do not use “the nineties”).